Top

 Introduction:

-Siddhartha Gautama, commonly known as the Buddha, is revered as the founder of Buddhism and a spiritual teacher who attained enlightenment.
-Beyond his historical significance, Buddha can be interpreted as an elemental prophet, particularly associated with the element of air.
+Buddha is a spiritual teacher who attained enlightenment.
+Buddha can be interpreted as an elemental prophet, particularly associated with the element of air.
 This essay delves into the symbolism of air in the life and teachings of Buddha, elucidating its profound significance in understanding his spiritual journey and enlightenment.

 The Breath of Life: